FIRMWARE / RFID / LF 125KHz / nRF52840 MARCH 2026

-From gap encoding primitives → PWM pin release bug → antenna ringing compensation → first working read.
+From gap encoding primitives → PWM pin release bug → antenna ringing compensation → logic analyser confirmation.

 A complete firmware debugging journey on the nRF52840.